-- a copy of our calculations showing you how we have worked this out
+- copy of our calculations showing how we have worked this out

-- a form which you need to sign and return to us, declaring that the details are correct and that you agree to pay your assessed weekly contribution
+- Direct Debit mandate will be enclosed for you to sign and return declaring the details are correct and you agree to pay your assessed weekly contribution

-- a statement of account every four weeks for your assessed contribution
+You will also receive a statement of account every four weeks for your assessed contribution.